 - TWAS cannot accept projects relating to applications in agriculture or medicine or that use existing techniques to screen, for example, medicinal plants for bioactive substances or to monitor an environment for pollutants; TWAS will have to reject such proposals.

 - The grant does not cover salaries of researchers and/or students, or field expenses.

-- In addition, the purchase of laptops and laboratory animals is not supported.
+- In addition, the purchase of laptops, tablets and laboratory animals is not supported.

 - The TWAS Research Grants Programme in Basic Sciences complements that of the International Foundation for Science (IFS).